 Use our online grassroots advocacy center to directly email your elected representatives.
 A sample message is provided for you to send or modify.
 It should take you less than one minute to email each message.

-The New York chapter of the American College of Surgeons (ACS) is supporting Senate bill 1015 and Assembly bill 5316 introduced to preserve the confidentiality of hospital peer review and quality assurance (QA) programs.
+The New York chapter of the American College of Surgeons (ACS) is supporting Senate bill 3242 introduced to preserve the confidentiality of hospital peer review and quality assurance (QA) programs.

 Statement on e-Cigarettes, Cannabis and Tobacco Use